lightning-js/blits/docs/built-in/layout.md

 A big portion of building a pixel perfect App is all about correctly positioning Elements and Components on screen.
 In Lightning and Blits _absolute_ positions are used.
 This fits the whole concept of building a TV app where the viewport dimensions are known and fixed.
 Absolute positioning (versus spacing Elements relative to each other) is also more performant.

 Imagine a complex design with several nested layers.
 Relying solely on _relative_ positioning and elements automatically floating as space is available, may lead to heavy and recursive calculations.
-Then throw some dynamicly changing dimensions and animations in the mix as well, and your App may be starting to noticably drop frames due to expensive re-calculations.
+Then throw some dynamically changing dimensions and animations in the mix as well, and your App may be starting to noticeably drop frames due to expensive re-calculations.

 That being said, there are often cases where it becomes very cumbersome to calculate all the positions manually.
 Especially when dimensions are not known in advance and elements may load asynchronously.